holtskinner/holtskinner/README.md

 _May 2017 - August 2017_

-- Developed User Interface and Database for a production Android Application.
+- Developed the user interface, database, and controller logic for a production Android application.

 **Software Engineer, Intern**